 Tools to Improve Integration

 Efforts to integrate nutrition interventions with agricultural programs are still relatively new, but some emerging tools and practices show promise of success.

 In the second panel, presenters discussed ways to build the capacity of beneficiaries, stakeholders and program staff and to meet the dual aims of poverty reduction and better household nutrition.

-Panelists included Matt Freeman, acting director for business development at GAIN and KD Ladd, senior technical director for nutrition in ACDI/VOCA’s food security practice area.
+Panelists included Matt Freeman, acting director for business development at GAIN and Ladd, senior technical director for nutrition in ACDI/VOCA’s food security practice area.
 ACDI/VOCA’s Ryan Larrance moderated the panel.